 - Install a low-flow faucet on your sink.
-Conventional faucets flow at around 5 gallons per minutes, whereas low-flow faucets flow at 1.5 gallons per minute.
+Conventional faucets flow at around 5 gallons per minutes, while low-flow faucets flow at 1.5 gallons per minute.

-- Wash vegetables and fruits in a large bowl or tub of water and scrub them with a vegetable brush – your faucet is not a power-washer!
+- Wash vegetables and fruits in a large bowl or tub of water and scrub them with a vegetable brush instead of using your faucet as a power-washer.

 - Think ahead!
 Don’t use water to defrost frozen foods.
 Instead, leave them in the fridge overnight.

-- Boil food in as little water as possible to save water andcooking fuel.
-You just need enough to submerge your pasta and potatoes, and with less water you keep more flavor and nutrients in your veggies.
+- Boil food in as little water as possible to save water and cooking fuel.
+You just need enough to submerge your pasta and potatoes.
+Plus, with less water you keep more flavor and nutrients in your veggies.

 - Learn about creating a sustainable kitchen from Sustainable Table.

-- Dishwashers almost always use less water than washing by hand, especially if they're energy-efficient models (just make sure to only run the dishwasher when it’s full).
-Hand washing one load of dishes can use 20 gallons of water, whereas an energy-efficient dishwater uses as little as 4.5 gallons.
-That's a big difference!
+- Get a dishwasher.
+They almost always use less water than washing dishes by hand, especially with water- and energy-efficient models (just make sure to only run the dishwasher when it’s full).
+Hand washing one load of dishes can use 20 gallons of water, whereas water- and energy-efficient dishwaters use as little as 4.5 gallons.
+Over time, that's a big difference!

-- When washing dishes by hand, don’t leave the water running the whole time.
-Just use a little water to get your sponge soapy and wet, then turn off the faucet until you're ready to rinse a bunch of dishes all at once.
-Better yet, get a tub to wash dishes in so you don't need to let the water run.
+- When you do wash dishes by hand, try using a little water to get your sponge soapy and wet, then turning off the faucet until you're ready to rinse a bunch of dishes at once.
+Better yet, plug the sink or get a tub to wash dishes in so you don't need to let the water run.

 - Keep a bottle or pitcher of drinking water in the refrigerator instead of running the tap to cool it each time you want a drink.

-- Always choose tap water over bottled – it takes about 1.5 gallons of water to manufacture a single plastic bottle (how crazy is that?) and plastic bottles are always made from new plastic material.
+- Choose tap water over bottled – it takes about 1.5 gallons of water to manufacture a single plastic bottle (how crazy is that?) and plastic bottles are always made from new plastic material.